Job Board Affiliate Programs

 For major affiliates:

-Apply to the partner program
+- Apply: Submit your application to the partner program

-Integrate their feed or API
+- Integrate: Connect their feed or API to your board

-Track performance and optimize
+- Optimize: Track performance and adjust placement

-Note: These external affiliate programs are separate from Cavuno's backfill feature.
+These external affiliate programs are separate from Cavuno's backfill feature.
 Backfill helps populate your board with content, while affiliate programs require direct partnerships with job aggregators.

 Balancing affiliates with direct revenue